tutuf/tutuf.github.io/index.md

 tutuf is a small company founded in 2007 that builds and maintains complex web app.
 Our biggest projects are a [manufacturing planning system](https://github.com/tutuf/sht/) (2006-2014) and [online shop with mutiple sales channels](https://laptop.bg) (2009-present).

-We are agile with a small 'a' - we work in small iterations that include frequent loops of refining client requirements, coding, testing and deploying.
-We highly value open and honest communication with everybody involved in the projects we undertake.
+We are agile with a small 'a' - we work in small iterations that include frequent loops of understanding client requirements, coding, testing and deploying.
+We strive to communicate in an open and honest manner.

-We put emphasis on code quality with regular code reviews and extensive automated test suite (end-to-end tests included).
-While we are full-stack developers focused on backend, we collaborate with UX designers, front-end developers, quality assurance and devops engineers.
+We put emphasis on quality with code reviews and automated tests.
+We focus primarily on backend and we collaborate with UX designers, front-end developers, quality assurance and devops engineers.

 Our development stack is [Ruby on Rails](https://rubyonrails.org/) and [PostgreSQL](https://postgresql.org/).
-We use PostgreSQL's advanced features to build robust and performant databases.
-We have experience with message queues and event logs (like [Kafka](https://kafka.apache.org/)), as well as application scaling and integration with third party API providers.
+We have worked with message queues and event logs (like [Kafka](https://kafka.apache.org/)).
+We know how to scale apps and integratate with third party API providers.
 We maintain several open source [ruby gems](https://github.com/tutuf/).

 ## Current team